 Some respirators use specialized cartridges and filters.
 Workers using these respirators should know how to identify the type of filters and how to install or replace them.

-OSHA General Industry Standard 1910.134(d)(1)(i) The employer shall select and provide an appropriate respirator based on the respiratory hazard(s) to which the worker is exposed and workplace and user factors that affect respirator performance and reliability.
+OSHA Standard 1910.134(d)(1)(i) The employer shall select and provide an appropriate respirator based on the respiratory hazard(s) to which the worker is exposed and workplace and user factors that affect respirator performance and reliability.

 Workers must keep respirators in a clean and sanitary condition.
 Respirators must be stored properly to avoid damage, contamination, dust, sunlight, extreme temperatures, excessive moisture, and damaging chemicals.
 Respirators should be packed or stored to prevent deforming the face piece and exhalation valve.
+If emergency respirators are required, they must be kept accessible to the work area and stored in compartments that are clearly marked.

 During the safety meeting on respirators, emphasize these important points about respiratory protection.

-OSHA General Industry Standard 1910.134(k) Training and information.
+OSHA Standard 1910.134(k) Training and information.
 This paragraph requires the employer to provide effective training to employees who are required to use respirators.
 The training must be comprehensive, understandable, and recur annually, and more often if necessary.

 Weeklysafety.com is giving away 10 free safety topics, no credit card required!
 Take advantage and grab your free set of safety meeting topics today by clicking the button below.